Chicago Bears: 2022–2024: Matt Eberflus years

+The Bears drafted quarterback Caleb Williams with the first overall pick in the 2024 NFL draft.

 On January 25, 2022, the Bears hired Ryan Poles as their general manager.
 The team hired Matt Eberflus as the franchise's 17th head coach two days later.
 The Bears struggled throughout the 2022 season, which included a franchise-record 10-game losing streak.
 They finished with an NFL worst 3–14 record, which secured the team the first overall pick in the 2023 NFL draft.
 The Bears traded the first overall pick to the Carolina Panthers in exchange for wide receiver D. J. Moore and multiple draft picks.
 The Bears opened the 2023 season with a 0–4 record, extending the team losing streak to 14 (longest in team history; dating back to the 2022 season).
 The team bounced back by winning five of their last eight games, but finished with a 7–10 record, placing last in the NFC North for the second consecutive season.
 However, the team acquired the first overall pick in the 2024 NFL draft, which was part of their previous trade with the Panthers, who finished the 2023 season with worst record in the NFL.

 The first overall pick was used on USC quarterback Caleb Williams.
 The Bears fired Eberflus on November 29, with five games remaining in the 2024 NFL season.
 Eberflus, who a posted a 14–32 overall record with the Bears, was the first head coach in team history to be fired mid-season.

 2025–present: Ben Johnson years

 On January 21, 2025, the Bears hired Ben Johnson as the franchise's 18th head coach.

 Known for his offensive creativity, Johnson was brought in to help develop quarterback Caleb Williams and lead a new era of the team.
+The Bears finished the 2025 season with an 11–6 record, winning the NFC North and qualifying for the playoffs for the first time since 2020.
+The 2025 Bears were known for recording six late fourth-quarter comebacks, the most in NFL history during the regular season.
+After defeating the Packers in the Wild Card round of the playoffs, the team lost to the Los Angeles Rams in the Divisional round.